schonsnatan/SAP-Datasphere-and-SAP-SAC-Project/README.md

 2. Customer Insights: Analyze payment methods and sales channels to improve customer satisfaction and sales strategies.
 3. Operational Efficiency: Use KPIs and priority-based insights to enhance operational decision-making.
 4. Strategic Planning: Leverage time-based trends for forecasting and aligning business goals with observed patterns.

+## End-to-End Integration

+This project demonstrates the seamless integration between SAP Datasphere and SAP Analytics Cloud:

+1. SAP Datasphere:

+    - Handles data ingestion, transformation, and modeling.
+    - Python scripts allow for advanced transformations like Profit and DiscountAmount calculations.

+2. SAP Analytics Cloud (SAC):

+    - Provides a platform for consuming the transformed data and presenting it through interactive dashboards.